james-hastings/AL_Kinesis_Export/README.md

 Once the template finishes running you can expand the “Outputs” section to find the Role ARN and external ID values.

-# You should submit the values below back to Alert Logic:
+# You should submit the values below back to Alert Logic
 •	CID (Alert Logic account ID)
 •	Alert Logic account name
 •	Kinesis Stream ARNs for both log and ids streams